YoLinux LDAP Tutorial: Deploying OpenLDAP

 The back-bdb is now the new preferred database format and the old back-ldbm code has been removed from OpenLDAP.

-The Berkely database software tools have names which are Linux distribution dependant:
+The Berkeley database software tools have names which are Linux distribution dependant:

 Example database recovery: